Car & Driving LicenceCopyright: © Martin Braun

 If you wish to drive a vehicle within Germany, you must have a valid driving licence.
-You may use your exisiting licence but you have to carry a translation into German of the original certificate.
-Please note that this translation is only valid if it was made by a certified translator.
+You may use your existing licence but you have to carry a translation into German of the original certificate.
+Please note that this must be a certified translation, that is, the translation must have been made by a certified translator, a diplomatic representation, or even an automobile association.
 If you have an International Driving Licence, you do not have to provide a translation.

 Students can purchase a RWTH parking permit.
-You can find all the information at Parking at RWTH Aachen University.
+For more details, please visit Parking at RWTH Aachen University.